ejgallego/coq-serapi/README.md

   the typical `onmessage/postMessage` worker API.
-Ready-to-use builds are typically found [here](https://github.com/ejgallego/jscoq-builds/tree/serapi), we also provide a simple REPL at:
+Ready-to-use builds are typically found [here](https://github.com/ejgallego/jscoq-builds/tree/serapi), we provide an example REPL at:

   https://x80.org/rhino-hawk

 - From your shell/application as a REPL: `sertop.native`.
 The
-  `sertop` toplevel reads and writes commands (S-Expressions) from stdin/stdout, but paying attention to machine parsing support.
-  `sertop` provides many options, `sertop.native --help` will display an overview. `Ctrl-C` will interrupts a busy Coq process in the same way than the standard `coqtop` does.
+  `sertop` toplevel reads and writes commands (S-Expressions) from stdin/stdout, in a machine or human-friendly format.
+Asynchronous processing is supported, see `sertop.native --help` for an overview of the main options. `Ctrl-C` will interrupt a busy Coq process in the same way than the standard `coqtop` does.

   We recommend using `rlwrap` or our [emacs mode](sertop.el) for direct interaction.

 - As an Ocaml library.
-You can either link against the serialization library `serlib/`, or use our SerAPI protocol:
+You can directly link against the low-level serialization library `serlib/`, or against the higher-level SerAPI protocol in `sertop/sertop_protocol.mli`.
-  `sertop/sertop_protocol.mli`.

 The installation process for the last two options is similar to a Coq plugin, we hope to provide an OPAM package soon; for now, see the